What to Do If You're Unable to Pay Rent for Your Apartment

 Many apartment buildings have tons of work associated with them.

-If you’re short on cash and willing to do some handyman work, you may be able to barter with your landlord about being a property management assistant.
+If you're short on cash and willing to do some handyperson work, you can barter with your landlord about being a property management assistant.

 They may be willing to lower your rent.
 However, this is not the norm or a guarantee.

-Normally, if you wanted to barter services or labor in lieu of rent this should be done prior to signing the lease.
+Usually, if you want to barter services or labor instead of rent, this should be done before signing the lease.

 What If the Living Conditions Are Bad in My Rental?

-People who have been living in substandard conditions can also use payments they made towards repairs as a form of bartering.
+People living in substandard conditions can also use payments they made towards repairs as a form of bartering.

 If you have documented evidence of the neglect and receipts indicating the repairs you paid for, you may be able to get a rent drop until the landlord fixes the issues.

-Of course, this can also be fairly risky, since landlords aren’t legally required to barter with you.
+Of course, this can also be risky since landlords aren't legally required to barter with you.

-You may want to do this as a last resort unless you are fine with walking away from your apartment.
+You may want to do this as a last resort unless you are OK with walking away from your apartment.

 Final Tips and Tricks